Who’s Who in the Expert Network Investigations

 Don Ching Trang Chu, who had worked as a Taiwan liaison at PGR, pleaded guilty on June 7th, 2011 to one count each of conspiracy to commit securities fraud and conspiracy to commit wire fraud.
 Chu was arrested on November 24th, 2010 and accused of passing inside information on Atheros Communications Inc. (ATHR), Broadcom Corporation (BRCM) and Sierra Wireless Inc. (SWIR), in addition to the unnamed tech company thought to be AMD.

 James Fleishman was a salesperson for PGR arrested December 16, 2010 on charges that he arranged for hedge funds to speak to consultants, knowing the consultants would provide inside information to the funds.
-He was convicted of conspiracy to commit securities fraud and conspiracy to commit wire fraud in September, 2011 and sentenced to 2 1/2 years prison in December 2011.
+Entered not guilty plea and faces trial.

 Bob Nguyen, a former semiconductor vertical analyst at PGR, pleaded guilty on January 12th, 2011 to providing inside information to PGR clients.
 Among other things, Nguyen was accused of obtaining confidential Dell pricing information and information on Dell’s utilization of Western Digital and Seagate hard drives from Daniel DeVore and passing these to selected clients in emails titled “Handle With Care.”